technologies-of-history/course/schedule.md

 **Digital Tools 2 Assignment due Friday by 11:59 pm**

-## Week 7: Writing Embodied Knowledge
+## Week 7: Writing, Making, and Knowing
 ---

 ### Readings
 - Pamela H. Smith, “In the Workshop of History: Making, Writing, and Meaning.” _West 86th_ 19, no. 1 (2012): 4–31.
-- Browse [Edition 640](https://edition640.makingandknowing.org), the annotated critical edition of a sixteenth-century French craft manual.
+- Browse [_Secrets of Craft and Nature_](https://edition640.makingandknowing.org), the annotated critical edition of a sixteenth-century French craft manual.
 Read the essay on [Counterfeit Coral](https://edition640.makingandknowing.org/#/essays/ann_015_sp_15); watch the [Video](https://vimeo.com/384066429) of lab researchers describing their efforts to reconstruct the recipe; and finally, read the [translation](https://edition640.makingandknowing.org/#/folios/3r/f/3r/tl) of the recipe

 ### Digital Assignments
-- Read David Birnbaum, [“What is XML and why should humanists care?
-An even gentler introduction to XML.”](http://dh.obdurodon.org/what-is-xml.xhtml) STOP READING at “Entities and numerical character references”
-- Browse the EditionCrafter site [Old Books, New Science](https://technologies-of-history.github.io/dyngley-edition) to which you'll be contributing transcriptions
+- Browse the EditionCrafter site [Old Books, New Science](https://technologies-of-history.github.io/dyngley-edition) to which you'll be contributing transcriptions for an XML-encoded digital edition.
+Choose which page of the manuscript you want to transcribe (folio 6r or later).
+- In class, we'll return to the recipe for [Counterfeit Coral](https://edition640.makingandknowing.org/#/essays/ann_015_sp_15) in _Secrets of Craft and Nature_ to see how that recipe is encoded with XML
+- Introduction to basic TEI thanks to the [Women Writers Project](https://www.wwp.northeastern.edu/outreach/seminars/_current/presentations/basic_encoding/basic_encoding_tutorial_00.xhtml)

 ## Week 8: The Print Revolution